Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-scrollable-horizontal-avatar-list.md

 );
 ```

-This code creates a container so we can add some margin and height to our scrollable list.
+This code creates a container to add some margin and height to our scrollable list.
 Inside, we render the `ListView`.
-I choose to use the separated one since we want some space between each item.
+I chose to use the separated one since we want some space between each item.

 Then inside, we render each of our sample avatars.
 And the most important part, we define the `scrollDirection` as `Axis.horizontal` making it scroll horizontally.